FluxxField/bionic-reading.nvim/README.md

 ## Options

-Config options and what they do
+Config options and what they do.

-Please see configuration and default options code [here](bionic-reading.nvim/lua/bionic-reading/config.lua)
+Please see configuration and default options code [here](lua/bionic-reading/config.lua)

 ### Default
 ```lua